EFFECTIVE DATE: May 05, 2022

 Click to review the previous version.

-Responsible for the collection, processing and use of your personal data within the meaning Canadian and US data protection laws (as well as GDPR) is – Fix Appliances CA Inc. (Address: 201-14993 Yonge st. Aurora, ON L4G 1M5, Canada), hereinafter – “Company”.
+Responsible for the collection, processing and use of your personal data within the meaning of Canadian and US data protection laws (as well as GDPR) is – Fix Appliances CA Inc. (Address: 201-14993 Yonge st. Aurora, ON L4G 1M5, Canada), hereinafter – “Company”.

 TYPES OF INFORMATION WE COLLECT